kainisoft/augment-chat/docs/server/SHARED_INFRASTRUCTURE_MODULES.md

 **Implementation Tasks**:
 1. **Audit Remaining Custom Validation**:
-   - ❌ Scan all DTOs and input types for custom validation patterns
+   - ✅ Scan all DTOs and input types for custom validation patterns
-   - ❌ Identify complex validation that could benefit from shared decorators
+   - ✅ Identify complex validation that could benefit from shared decorators
-   - ❌ Document any domain-specific validation that should remain custom
+   - ✅ Document any domain-specific validation that should remain custom

 2. **Create Additional Shared Decorators** (if needed):
-   - ❌ Add any missing validation decorators to @app/validation
+   - ✅ Add any missing validation decorators to @app/validation
-   - ❌ Ensure all common patterns are covered by shared decorators
+   - ✅ Ensure all common patterns are covered by shared decorators
-   - ❌ Update shared validation documentation
+   - ✅ Update shared validation documentation

 3. **Complete Migration**:
-   - ❌ Replace all remaining custom validation with shared decorators
+   - ✅ Replace all remaining custom validation with shared decorators
-   - ❌ Update imports across all services
+   - ✅ Update imports across all services
-   - ❌ Remove unused validation dependencies
+   - ✅ Remove unused validation dependencies

+4. **Documentation and Testing**:
+   - ✅ Create comprehensive validation standards guide
+   - ✅ Test all validation changes for regressions
+   - ✅ Update service documentation with validation patterns

 #### Step 3: Complete Security Standardization (Week 2)